TheRealDrDre/Flanker_Model/README.md

-# How to use this device
+# How to run the model

-  1. Load this file first, before loading any model.
+  1. Load the `flanker-device.lisp` file first, before loading any model.
-  2. *After* loading this device, load any model.
+  2. __After__ loading this device, load any model.
 A simple model performing visuo-motor operations is given in the response-monkey.lisp file.
-  3. Before running the model call the "smart-reload" function:
+  3. Before running the model call the `smart-reload` function:

                    CL-USER> (smart-reload)